Last Update: 3/31/22

 Florida is a desired vacation destination for many people in the United States as well as those from Canada, Great Britain, and many parts of South America.
 Miami, in particular, has an international reputation as a place to have a great time.
 Hotels like the Fontainebleau and the Biltmore are considered a part of American history and are known around the world for their luxury as well as their celebrity status.

 All of Florida’s allure, has lead to the continued growth in the number of hotels, motels and specialty mixed use lodging complexes (hotels combined with condos or some type of shopping venue).
 One byproduct of that growth, is a growth in the number of hotel slip and fall accidents and other premises liability claims.

-Hotel Injuries Are Covered By Florida’s Premises Liability Law
+Hotel Slip and Fall Damages Are Covered By Florida’s Premises Liability Law

 Under Florida’s premises liability law, hotels can be held liable for injuries that occur on their property to hotel guests, visitors to the hotel who are visiting a guest, and visitors to the hotel who are not visiting a guest (e.g., someone having a drink or dinner at the hotel bar or checking out the hotel for a future function).

 Under this law, a hotel owner and/or operator can be responsible to pay for a victim’s medical expenses, lost wages, pain and suffering, and other economic and non-economic damages, if the hotel or one of its employees was negligent and that negligence caused the victim to get hurt (stated another way, the hotel breached its duty of care to keep its guests safe and as a result of this breach a guest was hurt).

 What Is The First Step To Proving Your Hotel Slip And Fall Claim?